NabhanAbedin/library-app/README.md

 - **Lack of Automated Testing**:
   The application currently lacks unit and integration tests.
 As a result, some minor runtime errors may be present and future changes could introduce regressions.
 Adding a test suite and structured error handling would improve reliability.

+- **Missing Centralized Error Handling Middleware**:
+  Error handling is not centralized across the backend.
+Errors are managed inconsistently within individual routes and controllers, which can lead to duplication or unclear server responses.
+Implementing a middleware-based approach would improve consistency and debuggability.